Proposing a Program? Start here

 - AALL members are looking for programs that help them address workplace challenges, understand legal information trends they need to know about, and introduce important perspectives not always available to them.
 They use the conference program lineup to explain to their employers why they need to attend.
 Programs also help members in their professional growth and career development.

-- AALL crowdsources program topic ideas from AALL members, and the Annual Meeting Program Committee (AMPC) seeks strong program proposals on the 30 “must-have” program topics they identify for AALL 2022.
+- AALL crowdsources program topic ideas from AALL members, and the Annual Meeting Program Committee (AMPC) seeks strong program proposals on the 30 “must-have” program topics they identify.
 (The AMPC will also select additional programs on topics other than the must-haves.)
 All program proposals support competencies and skills from AALL’s Body of Knowledge (BoK).

 - We encourage you to work with other AALL members on program proposals; one option is to peruse the crowdsourced topics for possible member collaborations.
 We are committed to elevating new and diverse voices in our profession—consider working with speakers who have the desired experience/education but who may not have presented at Annual Meeting in the past.
 [See also: AALL Spectrum]

 - The AALL Annual Meeting & Conference is also an opportunity for members to hear from nonmember thought leaders operating within the legal information spectrum (whose paths may not otherwise cross).
 So program proposals from nonmember thought leaders are also encouraged.